-Anonymous asked: Hi, this is not art related, sorry about that, but I just wondered about the Shiba Inu breed.
+Anonymous said: Hi, this is not art related, sorry about that, but I just wondered about the Shiba Inu breed.
 My family is maybe going to get a new dog (have raised several dogs, so no worries) and I'd love to have a shiba Inu.
 Are they likely to run away if you let them lose in your garden, like, because it is chasing stuff, and what do people mean when they say the breed tend to be a bit weird?
 Is it a breed you'd reccomend?
 Also, your art is amazing!

 Ahh the shiba inu!